Coop-de-gra/Sandbox/Design Patterns.md

 _Types_

 - Adapter
-  - converts the interface of one class to on of another as expected by the client
+  - converts the interface of one class to one of another as expected by the client

 - Bridge
   - separates abstraction from implementation, allowing them to vary independently